John Wadham: Origins and career

 In 1383, he was made Serjeant-at-Law and in 1384 he was given a livery by Edward de Courtenay, 3rd Earl of Devon for his services as legal counsel.
 In 1387, only three years after being made a judge, he was made King's Serjeant.
 "He had a large practice," writes Prince "and thereby made a great addition to his estates," adding to both his ancestral estate at Wadham and at Edge, Branscombe in Devon where the family made their home during the reign of King Edward III (1327–1377).

 He also purchased land and messuages elsewhere in Somerset, Gloucestershire, Dorset, and Devon.
 In 1386, he purchased the manor of Silverton from Cecily de Beauchamp from whom he also bought land where, in about 1400, he built a moated and fortified manor house at Merryfield, Ilton in Somerset, which became the family's principal home.
 In 1403, he bought the manor of Lustleigh on Dartmoor, which stayed in the Wadham family for the next two hundred years, as did Edge in Branscombe where he bought over three hundred acres of land.

 When, in May 1398, he was discharged from the bench he received the grant of a pension from the assizes of Somerset and Dorset 'for good service'.
 The inquisitio post mortem in 1413 valued his holdings at £115 per annum.

 Marriage and children

 He married first, according to his will, a certain Maud, with whom he had a son.
-Before 1385, he married Joan Wrottesley, daughter of Sir William Wrottesley of Blore and Joan Bassett of Drayton Bassett, both in Staffordshire, ancestors to Nicholas Wadham (1531–1609), co-founder, with his wife Dorothy Wadham, of Wadham College, Oxford.
+Before 1385, he married Joan Wrottesley, who may have been a descendant of Sir William Wrottesley of Blore and Joan Bassett of Drayton Bassett, both in Staffordshire.